Commands

 If the input file contains a program that returns to BASIC, you should use the --clear option to add a CLEAR command to the BASIC loader.
 This option leaves the stack pointer alone, enabling the program to return to BASIC without crashing.
 The lowest usable address with the --clear option on a bare 48K Spectrum is 23972 (5DA4) if a loading screen is used, or 23952 (0x5D90) otherwise.

-To create a TAP file that loads a 128K game, use the --7ffd, --begin and --clear options along with a 128K snapshot or a 128K binary file as input, where:
+To create a tape file that loads a 128K game, use the --7ffd, --begin and --clear options along with a 128K snapshot or a 128K binary file as input, where:

 • --7ffd specifies the value to write to port 0x7FFD after all the RAM banks have loaded and before starting the game